How to Prepare for GMAT Focus Edition (for Beginners)

 Check out the complete GMAT syllabus and Section-wise Preparation Tips

-The Integrated Reasoning component of the GMAT Exam is the most recent addition to the exam’s syllabus.
+The Data Insights component of the GMAT Exam is the most recent addition to the exam’s syllabus.
 This section evaluates applicants’ ability to analyse and evaluate data in various formats.
 It assesses the applicants’ ability to evaluate data provided in the form of a graph or table.
-This section will have 12 questions of the following type:

 Take tests frequently (preferably weekly) to assess your progress.
 Analyse the tests thoroughly, understand your weaknesses, and bridge the gaps in your preparation accordingly.
 Also, most importantly, while analysing the tests you need to analyse the time you’re spending on each question.